ravi3222/sentiment-analyzer007/README.md

     python run.py

-After the server initializes it will listen on port 5000 waiting for connections.
-Now open up your web browser and enter one of the following URLs in the address field:
+After the server initializes, you can connect on port 5000.
+Open the web browser and connect one of the URLs:

     http://localhost:5000